gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-17-going-back-to-the-old-pre-x-twitter-ios-app.md

     Installing the payload directly means the App Store app has no record of the app being installed so it does not check for updates to it.
 You can confirm this by going to the App Store page for the app, where it will show it is yet to be downloaded.

 **Will the old app stop working at some point?**
     Eventually, yes.
-But let's enjoy it for as long as we can!
+Already it's not possible to login using the old app installed fresh, and it's not possible to delete tweets in some old versions of the app.
+But let's enjoy the old experience for as long as we can!

 Long live the bird!